Xiao-A-lbert/Email-Authentication-Analysis/README.md

 To manually check the spf records, I used a dig command to look for text records from the sender "mailserviceemailout1.namecheck.com" and grepped out spf.
 The results showed all records including records from "sendgrid.net."
 Another dig into "sendgrid.net" showed a range of authorized ip senders including 149.72.0.0/16.
 In summary, the email originiated from o22.mailservice.namecheap.com with an ip of 149.72.142.11 which was authorized to send emails from mailserviceemailout1.namecheap.com.
-The spd record for mailserviceemailout1 includes sendgrid.net, indicating emails can be sent through sendgrid's infrastructure.
+The spf record for mailserviceemailout1 includes sendgrid.net, indicating emails can be sent through sendgrid's infrastructure.
 Google's email server verified this and allowed the email to pass through.

 ![3) dig txt records from email server grep spf, dig sendgrid to find ip address](https://github.com/user-attachments/assets/987c9e6f-738a-4c48-84ed-b8c9c3c2e0d3)